dominictarr/forkdb/readme.markdown

 ];
 ```

+`cb(err, key)` fires when an error occurs or when all the data has been written
+successfully to blob storage and leveldb under the key `key`.

 ## var r = fdb.heads(key)

 Return a readable object stream `r` that outputs an object with `key` and `hash`